MrLixm/MrLixm.github.io/content/blog/0009/windows-explorer-context-menu.rst

 Seems there is a lot of options used !
-One important thing to keep in mind is that **those options vary depending on what kind of texture you are converting and how the "texture node" in the source DCC is configured.** The most notable variable option being ``--colorconvert``, used to convert the input file to another colorspace that might or might not be specified.
+One important thing to keep in mind is that **those options vary depending on what kind of texture you are converting and how the "texture node" in the source DCC is configured.** The most notable variable option being ``--colorconvert`` (explained later), used to convert the input file to another colorspace that might or might not be specified.

 .. note-default::